AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 Commands should be [routed consistently](../../architecture-overview/README.md#explicit-messaging) to the same application, especially those targeted towards a specific Aggregate.
 This ensures a single instance is in charge of the targeted aggregate, resolving the concurrent access issue and allowing for optimization like caching to work as designed.
-To component dealing with the consistent routing in an Axon application, is the `RoutingStrategy`.
+The component dealing with the consistent routing in an Axon application, is the `RoutingStrategy`.

 The `RoutingStrategy` receives a `CommandMessage` and based on the message returns the routing key to use.
 Two commands with the same routing key will **always** be routed to the same segment, as long as there is no topology change in the distributed set-up.

-At the moment, there are five implementations of the `RoutingStrategy`, where three of these are intended to be a fallback solution in case the routing key cannot be resolved:
+At the moment, there are five implementations of the `RoutingStrategy`.
+Three of these are intended to be a fallback solution in case the routing key cannot be resolved:

- 1. The `AnnotationRoutingStrategy` - the **default** routing strategy expecting the `TargetAggregateIdentifier` or `RoutingKey` annotation to be present on a field inside the command class.
+ 1. The `AnnotationRoutingStrategy` - the **default** routing strategy expects the `TargetAggregateIdentifier` or `RoutingKey` annotation to be present on a field inside the command class.
     The annotated field or getter is searched, and the contents will be returned as the routing key for that command.
- 2. The `MetaDataRoutingStrategy` - uses a property defined during creation of this strategy to fetch the routing key from the `CommandMessage` its `MetaData`.
+ 2. The `MetaDataRoutingStrategy` - uses a property defined during creation of this strategy to fetch the routing key from the `CommandMessage`'s `MetaData`.
  3. The `ERROR` `UnresolvedRoutingKeyPolicy` - the **default fallback** that will cause an exception to be thrown when the routing key cannot be resolved from the given `CommandMessage`.
  4. The `RANDOM_KEY` `UnresolvedRoutingKeyPolicy` - will return a random value when a routing key cannot be resolved from the `CommandMessage`.
-    This effectively means that those commands will be routed to a random segment of the command bus.
+    This means that those commands will be routed to a random segment of the command bus.
  5. The `STATIC_KEY` `UnresolvedRoutingKeyPolicy` - will return a static key \(named "unresolved"\) for unresolved routing keys.
-    This effectively means that all those commands will be routed to the same segment, as long as the configuration of segments does not change.
+    This policy routes all commands to the same segment, as long as the configuration of segments does not change.

 The `AnnotationRoutingStrategy` and `MetaDataRoutingStrategy` are considered the full implementations to configure.
 The `ERROR`, `RANDOM_KEY` and `STATIC_KEY` are _fallback routing strategies_ that should be configured on the annotation or meta-data implementations.
 To get a grasp how these are constructed, consider the following sample: